The Abyss: Special edition

 Cameron held final cut provided that the film met a running time of roughly two hours and 15 minutes.
-He later noted, "Ironically, the studio brass were horrified when I said I was cutting the wave."
+He later noted: "Ironically, the studio brass were horrified when I said I was cutting the wave."

 What emerges in the winnowing process is only the best stuff.
 And I think the overall caliber of the film is improved by that.
 I cut only two minutes of Terminator.
 On Aliens, we took out much more.
 I even reconstituted some of that in a special (TV) release version.

 The sense of something being missing on Aliens was greater for me than on The Abyss, where the film just got consistently better as the cut got along.
 The film must function as a dramatic, organic whole.
 When I cut the film together, things that read well on paper, on a conceptual level, didn't necessarily translate to the screen as well.
 I felt I was losing something by breaking my focus.
 Breaking the story's focus and coming off the main characters was a far greater detriment to the film than what was gained.
 The film keeps the same message intact at a thematic level, not at a really overt level, by working in a symbolic way.

-Cameron elected to remove the wave sequences along with other, shorter scenes elsewhere in the film, reducing the running time from roughly two hours and 50 minutes to two hours and 20 minutes and diminishing his signature themes of nuclear peril and disarmament.
+Cameron elected to remove the wave sequences along with other, shorter scenes elsewhere in the film, reducing the running time from roughly two hours and 50 minutes to two hours and 20 minutes, and diminishing his signature themes of nuclear peril and disarmament.
 Subsequent test audience screenings drew substantially better reactions.

-Mary Elizabeth Mastrantonio publicly expressed regret about some of the scenes selected for removal from the film's theatrical cut: "There were some beautiful scenes that were taken out.
+Mary Elizabeth Mastrantonio publicly expressed regret about some of the scenes selected for removal from the film's theatrical cut, saying: "There were some beautiful scenes that were taken out.
 I just wish we hadn't shot so much that isn't in the film."